gecko0307/dagon/README.md

 * Microservices and worker threads for running tasks in background, so that they don't block the main game loop
 * Asynchronous thread-safe messaging.
 Use the message broker built into the event system to communicate between threads and the main loop
 * Built-in camera logics for easy navigation: freeview and first person views
-* Collision detection using MPR algorithm, raycasting
+* Collision detection using MPR algorithm, raycasting, simple kinematic collision response system
-* Rigid body physics extension that uses [Newton Dynamics](http://newtondynamics.com).
+* Rigid body physics using [Newton Dynamics](http://newtondynamics.com).
 Built-in character controller
 * Orthographic projection support.
 Screen-aligned rendering.
 Sprites and billboards.
 Create 2D/2.5D/isometric games with ease
 * UTF-8 text rendering using TTF fonts via [FreeType](https://freetype.org/)
 * Internationalization support